Prof Margie Danchin

 show phone number

-Prof Danchin is a consultant paediatrician at the Royal Childrens Hospital and Clinician Scientist, University of Melbourne, and Murdoch Childrens Research Institute (MCRI).
+Professor Danchin is a consultant paediatrician at The Royal Children's Hospital, and a Clinician Scientist at the University of Melbourne, and Murdoch Children's Research Institute (MCRI).
 She completed a clinical fellowship in Toronto, Canada in 2005 and her PhD in 2006, subsequently gaining expertise in vaccine clinical trials and vaccine safety as part of the RV3-BB Rotavirus Vaccine program and Vaccine and Immunisation Research Group (VIRGO), MCRI.
-She has received fellowships from NHMRC and University of Melbourne and currently holds a 2021 to 2026 Melbourne Children’s Clinician Scientist Fellowship.
+She has received fellowships from NHMRC and the University of Melbourne and currently holds a 2021 to 2026 Melbourne Children’s Clinician Scientist Fellowship.

-As Group Leader of the Vaccine Uptake Group, MCRI, Prof Danchin’s program of research focuses on vaccine confidence and uptake, particularly amongst high risk-groups and in low and middle-income countries, and on effective risk communication.
+As Group Leader of the Vaccine Uptake Group, MCRI, Professor Danchin’s program of research focuses on vaccine confidence and uptake, particularly amongst high-risk groups and in low and middle-income countries, and on effective risk communication.
 It has led to significant shifts in understanding of the drivers of under-vaccination, development of tools and evidenced-based strategies to improve uptake and has directly informed policy and changes in immunisation practice in Australia.
 She leads a dynamic team and research program that includes qualitative research, randomised trials, systematic reviews, intervention co-design and partnerships with government/NGOs.
-She has received more than >$19M in research funding and has more than 135 peer reviewed publications, chapters in leading vaccine textbooks including Vaccine and frequent editorials/commentary articles.
+She has received more than $19 million in research funding and has more than 135 peer-reviewed publications, chapters in leading vaccine textbooks including Vaccine and frequent editorials/commentary articles.

-Prof Danchin is a member or chairs a range of committees or advisory bodies on immunisation which address national and regional immunisation issues, including the Scientific Advisory Committee, National Centre for Immunisation Research and Surveillance (NCIRS) and NCIRS Social Science Advisory Board, the Australian Society of Infectious Disease (ASID) Vaccination Special Interest Group and Victorian Vaccine Safety committee.
-She works closely with DFAT to provide technical immunisation support for the region as Chair, Australian Regional Immunisation Alliance (ARIA) and as a member of the Australian Expert Technical Assistance Program for Regional COVID-19 Vaccine Access: Policy, Planning and Implementation (AETAP-PPI) Advisory Board.
-She is a member of the International Pediatric Association (IPA) Vaccine Trust Project Program Advisory Group (PAG), steering committee for the MCRI COVID Governance Committee and Melbourne Children’s Global Health.
+Professor Danchin is a member or chairs a range of committees or advisory bodies on immunisation that address national and regional immunisation issues, including the Scientific Advisory Committee, National Centre for Immunisation Research and Surveillance (NCIRS) and NCIRS Social Science Advisory Board, the Australian Society of Infectious Disease (ASID) Vaccination Special Interest Group and Victorian Vaccine Safety committee.
+She works closely with DFAT to provide technical immunisation support for the region as Chair of the Australian Regional Immunisation Alliance (ARIA) and as a member of the Australian Expert Technical Assistance Program for Regional COVID-19 Vaccine Access: Policy, Planning and Implementation (AETAP-PPI) Advisory Board.
+She is a member of the International Pediatric Association (IPA) Vaccine Trust Project Program Advisory Group (PAG), the steering committee for the MCRI COVID Governance Committee and Melbourne Children’s Global Health.

-During the pandemic, Prof Danchin worked closely with the Commonwealth and Victorian State Governments on the COVID-19 rollout, including work to optimise uptake with priority adult and paediatric populations.
+During the pandemic, Professor Danchin worked closely with the Commonwealth and Victorian State Governments on the COVID-19 rollout, including work to optimise uptake with priority adult and paediatric populations.
 She was seconded to the Victorian Department of Health and co-led the Victoria’s COVID-19 Response: Stronger Together conference to reflect on what was achieved, discuss successes and challenges and to shape the future of Victoria’s public health.
-Prof Danchin received several awards for impact and leadership around vaccination during the pandemic including the PHAA President’s award & Finalist Research Australia Advocacy Award as Chair, COSSI steering group, 2022; BioMelbourne Network Board of Directors Award, 2021 and University of Melbourne MDHS Dean's Award, 2021.
+Professor Danchin received several awards for impact and leadership around vaccination during the pandemic including the PHAA President’s Award & Finalist Research Australia Advocacy Award as Chair, COSSI steering group, 2022; BioMelbourne Network Board of Directors Award, 2021 and the University of Melbourne MDHS Dean's Award, 2021.

-Prof Danchin received the Bob and June Prickett Churchill Fellowship in 2020 to improve vaccine and risk communication to optimise COVID and routine vaccine acceptance and uptake in Australia (taken in 2023) is now a member of the the Health and Medicine Panel of the Victorian Selection Committee for the Winston Churchill Memorial Trust.
+Professor Danchin received the Bob and June Prickett Churchill Fellowship in 2020 to improve vaccine and risk communication to optimise COVID and routine vaccine acceptance and uptake in Australia (taken in 2023) and is now a member of the Health and Medicine Panel of the Victorian Selection Committee for the Winston Churchill Memorial Trust.

-As Group Leader of the Vaccine Uptake Group, MCRI, Prof Danchin’s program of research focuses on vaccine confidence and uptake, particularly amongst high risk-groups and in low and middle-income countries, and on effective risk communication.
+As Group Leader of the Vaccine Uptake Group, MCRI, Professor Danchin’s program of research focuses on vaccine confidence and uptake, particularly amongst high-risk groups and in low and middle-income countries, and on effective risk communication.
 It has led to significant shifts in understanding of the drivers of under-vaccination, development of tools and evidenced-based strategies to improve uptake and has directly informed policy and changes in immunisation practice in Australia.
 She leads a dynamic team and research program that includes qualitative research, randomised trials, systematic reviews, intervention co-design and partnerships with government/NGOs.
-She has received more than >$19M in research funding and has more than 135 peer reviewed publications, chapters in leading vaccine textbooks including Vaccine and frequent editorials/commentary articles.
+She has received more than $19 million in research funding and has more than 135 peer-reviewed publications, chapters in leading vaccine textbooks including Vaccine and frequent editorials/commentary articles.

-Prof Danchin is a member or chairs a range of committees or advisory bodies on immunisation which address national and regional immunisation issues, including the Scientific Advisory Committee, National Centre for Immunisation Research and Surveillance (NCIRS) and NCIRS Social Science Advisory Board, the Australian Society of Infectious Disease (ASID) Vaccination Special Interest Group and Victorian Vaccine Safety committee.
-She works closely with DFAT to provide technical immunisation support for the region as Chair, Australian Regional Immunisation Alliance (ARIA) and as a member of the Australian Expert Technical Assistance Program for Regional COVID-19 Vaccine Access: Policy, Planning and Implementation (AETAP-PPI) Advisory Board.
-She is a member of the International Pediatric Association (IPA) Vaccine Trust Project Program Advisory Group (PAG), steering committee for the MCRI COVID Governance Committee and Melbourne Children’s Global Health.
+Professor Danchin is a member or chairs a range of committees or advisory bodies on immunisation that address national and regional immunisation issues, including the Scientific Advisory Committee, National Centre for Immunisation Research and Surveillance (NCIRS) and NCIRS Social Science Advisory Board, the Australian Society of Infectious Disease (ASID) Vaccination Special Interest Group and Victorian Vaccine Safety committee.
+She works closely with DFAT to provide technical immunisation support for the region as Chair of the Australian Regional Immunisation Alliance (ARIA) and as a member of the Australian Expert Technical Assistance Program for Regional COVID-19 Vaccine Access: Policy, Planning and Implementation (AETAP-PPI) Advisory Board.
+She is a member of the International Pediatric Association (IPA) Vaccine Trust Project Program Advisory Group (PAG), the steering committee for the MCRI COVID Governance Committee and Melbourne Children’s Global Health.

-During the pandemic, Prof Danchin worked closely with the Commonwealth and Victorian State Governments on the COVID-19 rollout, including work to optimise uptake with priority adult and paediatric populations.
+During the pandemic, Professor Danchin worked closely with the Commonwealth and Victorian State Governments on the COVID-19 rollout, including work to optimise uptake with priority adult and paediatric populations.
 She was seconded to the Victorian Department of Health and co-led the Victoria’s COVID-19 Response: Stronger Together conference to reflect on what was achieved, discuss successes and challenges and to shape the future of Victoria’s public health.
-Prof Danchin received several awards for impact and leadership around vaccination during the pandemic including the PHAA President’s award & Finalist Research Australia Advocacy Award as Chair, COSSI steering group, 2022; BioMelbourne Network Board of Directors Award, 2021 and University of Melbourne MDHS Dean's Award, 2021.
+Professor Danchin received several awards for impact and leadership around vaccination during the pandemic including the PHAA President’s Award & Finalist Research Australia Advocacy Award as Chair, COSSI steering group, 2022; BioMelbourne Network Board of Directors Award, 2021 and the University of Melbourne MDHS Dean's Award, 2021.

-Prof Danchin received the Bob and June Prickett Churchill Fellowship in 2020 to improve vaccine and risk communication to optimise COVID and routine vaccine acceptance and uptake in Australia (taken in 2023) is now a member of the the Health and Medicine Panel of the Victorian Selection Committee for the Winston Churchill Memorial Trust.
+Professor Danchin received the Bob and June Prickett Churchill Fellowship in 2020 to improve vaccine and risk communication to optimise COVID and routine vaccine acceptance and uptake in Australia (taken in 2023) and is now a member of the Health and Medicine Panel of the Victorian Selection Committee for the Winston Churchill Memorial Trust.

-Prof Danchin is a consultant paediatrician at the Royal Childrens Hospital and Clinician Scientist, University of Melbourne, and Murdoch Childrens Research Institute (MCRI).
+Professor Danchin is a consultant paediatrician at The Royal Children's Hospital, and a Clinician Scientist at the University of Melbourne, and Murdoch Children's Research Institute (MCRI).
 She completed a clinical fellowship in Toronto, Canada in 2005 and her PhD in 2006, subsequently gaining expertise in vaccine clinical trials and vaccine safety as part of the RV3-BB Rotavirus Vaccine program and Vaccine and Immunisation Research Group (VIRGO), MCRI.
-She has received fellowships from NHMRC and University of Melbourne and currently holds a 2021 to 2026 Melbourne Children’s Clinician Scientist Fellowship.
+She has received fellowships from NHMRC and the University of Melbourne and currently holds a 2021 to 2026 Melbourne Children’s Clinician Scientist Fellowship.

-As Group Leader of the Vaccine Uptake Group, MCRI, Prof Danchin’s program of research focuses on vaccine confidence and uptake, particularly amongst high risk-groups and in low and middle-income countries, and on effective risk communication.
+As Group Leader of the Vaccine Uptake Group, MCRI, Professor Danchin’s program of research focuses on vaccine confidence and uptake, particularly amongst high-risk groups and in low and middle-income countries, and on effective risk communication.
 It has led to significant shifts in understanding of the drivers of under-vaccination, development of tools and evidenced-based strategies to improve uptake and has directly informed policy and changes in immunisation practice in Australia.
 She leads a dynamic team and research program that includes qualitative research, randomised trials, systematic reviews, intervention co-design and partnerships with government/NGOs.
-She has received more than >$19M in research funding and has more than 135 peer reviewed publications, chapters in leading vaccine textbooks including Vaccine and frequent editorials/commentary articles.
+She has received more than $19 million in research funding and has more than 135 peer-reviewed publications, chapters in leading vaccine textbooks including Vaccine and frequent editorials/commentary articles.

-Prof Danchin is a member or chairs a range of committees or advisory bodies on immunisation which address national and regional immunisation issues, including the Scientific Advisory Committee, National Centre for Immunisation Research and Surveillance (NCIRS) and NCIRS Social Science Advisory Board, the Australian Society of Infectious Disease (ASID) Vaccination Special Interest Group and Victorian Vaccine Safety committee.
-She works closely with DFAT to provide technical immunisation support for the region as Chair, Australian Regional Immunisation Alliance (ARIA) and as a member of the Australian Expert Technical Assistance Program for Regional COVID-19 Vaccine Access: Policy, Planning and Implementation (AETAP-PPI) Advisory Board.
-She is a member of the International Pediatric Association (IPA) Vaccine Trust Project Program Advisory Group (PAG), steering committee for the MCRI COVID Governance Committee and Melbourne Children’s Global Health.
+Professor Danchin is a member or chairs a range of committees or advisory bodies on immunisation that address national and regional immunisation issues, including the Scientific Advisory Committee, National Centre for Immunisation Research and Surveillance (NCIRS) and NCIRS Social Science Advisory Board, the Australian Society of Infectious Disease (ASID) Vaccination Special Interest Group and Victorian Vaccine Safety committee.
+She works closely with DFAT to provide technical immunisation support for the region as Chair of the Australian Regional Immunisation Alliance (ARIA) and as a member of the Australian Expert Technical Assistance Program for Regional COVID-19 Vaccine Access: Policy, Planning and Implementation (AETAP-PPI) Advisory Board.
+She is a member of the International Pediatric Association (IPA) Vaccine Trust Project Program Advisory Group (PAG), the steering committee for the MCRI COVID Governance Committee and Melbourne Children’s Global Health.

-During the pandemic, Prof Danchin worked closely with the Commonwealth and Victorian State Governments on the COVID-19 rollout, including work to optimise uptake with priority adult and paediatric populations.
+During the pandemic, Professor Danchin worked closely with the Commonwealth and Victorian State Governments on the COVID-19 rollout, including work to optimise uptake with priority adult and paediatric populations.
 She was seconded to the Victorian Department of Health and co-led the Victoria’s COVID-19 Response: Stronger Together conference to reflect on what was achieved, discuss successes and challenges and to shape the future of Victoria’s public health.
-Prof Danchin received several awards for impact and leadership around vaccination during the pandemic including the PHAA President’s award & Finalist Research Australia Advocacy Award as Chair, COSSI steering group, 2022; BioMelbourne Network Board of Directors Award, 2021 and University of Melbourne MDHS Dean's Award, 2021.
+Professor Danchin received several awards for impact and leadership around vaccination during the pandemic including the PHAA President’s Award & Finalist Research Australia Advocacy Award as Chair, COSSI steering group, 2022; BioMelbourne Network Board of Directors Award, 2021 and the University of Melbourne MDHS Dean's Award, 2021.

-Prof Danchin received the Bob and June Prickett Churchill Fellowship in 2020 to improve vaccine and risk communication to optimise COVID and routine vaccine acceptance and uptake in Australia (taken in 2023) is now a member of the the Health and Medicine Panel of the Victorian Selection Committee for the Winston Churchill Memorial Trust.
+Professor Danchin received the Bob and June Prickett Churchill Fellowship in 2020 to improve vaccine and risk communication to optimise COVID and routine vaccine acceptance and uptake in Australia (taken in 2023) and is now a member of the Health and Medicine Panel of the Victorian Selection Committee for the Winston Churchill Memorial Trust.

-As Group Leader of the Vaccine Uptake Group, MCRI, Prof Danchin’s program of research focuses on vaccine confidence and uptake, particularly amongst high risk-groups and in low and middle-income countries, and on effective risk communication.
+As Group Leader of the Vaccine Uptake Group, MCRI, Professor Danchin’s program of research focuses on vaccine confidence and uptake, particularly amongst high-risk groups and in low and middle-income countries, and on effective risk communication.
 It has led to significant shifts in understanding of the drivers of under-vaccination, development of tools and evidenced-based strategies to improve uptake and has directly informed policy and changes in immunisation practice in Australia.
 She leads a dynamic team and research program that includes qualitative research, randomised trials, systematic reviews, intervention co-design and partnerships with government/NGOs.
-She has received more than >$19M in research funding and has more than 135 peer reviewed publications, chapters in leading vaccine textbooks including Vaccine and frequent editorials/commentary articles.
+She has received more than $19 million in research funding and has more than 135 peer-reviewed publications, chapters in leading vaccine textbooks including Vaccine and frequent editorials/commentary articles.

-Prof Danchin is a member or chairs a range of committees or advisory bodies on immunisation which address national and regional immunisation issues, including the Scientific Advisory Committee, National Centre for Immunisation Research and Surveillance (NCIRS) and NCIRS Social Science Advisory Board, the Australian Society of Infectious Disease (ASID) Vaccination Special Interest Group and Victorian Vaccine Safety committee.
-She works closely with DFAT to provide technical immunisation support for the region as Chair, Australian Regional Immunisation Alliance (ARIA) and as a member of the Australian Expert Technical Assistance Program for Regional COVID-19 Vaccine Access: Policy, Planning and Implementation (AETAP-PPI) Advisory Board.
-She is a member of the International Pediatric Association (IPA) Vaccine Trust Project Program Advisory Group (PAG), steering committee for the MCRI COVID Governance Committee and Melbourne Children’s Global Health.
+Professor Danchin is a member or chairs a range of committees or advisory bodies on immunisation that address national and regional immunisation issues, including the Scientific Advisory Committee, National Centre for Immunisation Research and Surveillance (NCIRS) and NCIRS Social Science Advisory Board, the Australian Society of Infectious Disease (ASID) Vaccination Special Interest Group and Victorian Vaccine Safety committee.
+She works closely with DFAT to provide technical immunisation support for the region as Chair of the Australian Regional Immunisation Alliance (ARIA) and as a member of the Australian Expert Technical Assistance Program for Regional COVID-19 Vaccine Access: Policy, Planning and Implementation (AETAP-PPI) Advisory Board.
+She is a member of the International Pediatric Association (IPA) Vaccine Trust Project Program Advisory Group (PAG), the steering committee for the MCRI COVID Governance Committee and Melbourne Children’s Global Health.

-During the pandemic, Prof Danchin worked closely with the Commonwealth and Victorian State Governments on the COVID-19 rollout, including work to optimise uptake with priority adult and paediatric populations.
+During the pandemic, Professor Danchin worked closely with the Commonwealth and Victorian State Governments on the COVID-19 rollout, including work to optimise uptake with priority adult and paediatric populations.
 She was seconded to the Victorian Department of Health and co-led the Victoria’s COVID-19 Response: Stronger Together conference to reflect on what was achieved, discuss successes and challenges and to shape the future of Victoria’s public health.
-Prof Danchin received several awards for impact and leadership around vaccination during the pandemic including the PHAA President’s award & Finalist Research Australia Advocacy Award as Chair, COSSI steering group, 2022; BioMelbourne Network Board of Directors Award, 2021 and University of Melbourne MDHS Dean's Award, 2021.
+Professor Danchin received several awards for impact and leadership around vaccination during the pandemic including the PHAA President’s Award & Finalist Research Australia Advocacy Award as Chair, COSSI steering group, 2022; BioMelbourne Network Board of Directors Award, 2021 and the University of Melbourne MDHS Dean's Award, 2021.

-Prof Danchin received the Bob and June Prickett Churchill Fellowship in 2020 to improve vaccine and risk communication to optimise COVID and routine vaccine acceptance and uptake in Australia (taken in 2023) is now a member of the the Health and Medicine Panel of the Victorian Selection Committee for the Winston Churchill Memorial Trust.
+Professor Danchin received the Bob and June Prickett Churchill Fellowship in 2020 to improve vaccine and risk communication to optimise COVID and routine vaccine acceptance and uptake in Australia (taken in 2023) and is now a member of the Health and Medicine Panel of the Victorian Selection Committee for the Winston Churchill Memorial Trust.

 Top Publications